umarqu/kubernetes/README.md

 # kubernetes
-holds all the projects related to any kubernetes work
+Holds all the projects related to any kubernetes work